The Rev. Cody J. Sanders, Ph.D.

 In his capacity as American Baptist Chaplain to Harvard University, Cody works alongside 30+ multi-faith and secular chaplains to cultivate the religious, spiritual, and ethical life of the University, and serves the spiritual needs of American Baptist students on campus.
 He is also an active member of the Senior Common Room at Lowell House at Harvard.
 In his role as Advisor for LGBTQ+ Affairs in the Office of Religious, Spiritual, & Ethical Life at MIT, Cody works alongside the Chaplain to the Institute, the LBGTQ@MIT Office, and others in the Division of Student Life to cultivate wellbeing for students and the intersections of sexual/gender identity and religious, spiritual, and ethical life.

 In his work as a scholar and public theologian, Cody has long addressed the intersections of LGBTQIA lives and Christianity.
 He is currently working on a book manuscript addressing the religious and spiritual narratives related to suicide experience among LGBTQ people.
 He also co-coordinates a Collaborative Inquiry Team researching practical theological issues related to the care of our bodies when they die (e.g., “corpse care”) funded by the Louisville Institute.
 Cody has taught pastoral care and counseling courses on the adjunct faculty of several institutes of theological higher education including Andover Newton Theological School, Brite Divinity School, Chicago Theological Seminary, and Fordham University.
-He currently serves as an Andover Newton Fellow at Yale Divinity School and as an Institute Associate at the Taos Institute.
+He currently serves as an Andover Newton Fellow at Yale Divinity School, an Institute Associate and Faculty Advisor in the International Diploma Program in Social Construction and Professional Practice at the Taos Institute, and as Affiliate Assistant Professor of Pastoral Theology and Chaplaincy Studies at Chicago Theological Seminary.

 · Ph.D., Pastoral Theology & Pastoral Counseling, Brite Divinity School at Texas Christian University, Fort Worth, TX